nrfconnect/sdk-nrf/doc/nrf/config_and_build/config_and_build_system.rst

    :start-after: #######################
    :end-before: Definitions

-To distinguish CMake variables and Kconfig options specific to the underlying build systems, sysbuild uses namespacing.
+To distinguish CMake variables and Kconfig options specific to the underlying build systems, :ref:`sysbuild uses namespacing <zephyr:sysbuild_kconfig_namespacing>`.
 For example, sysbuild-specific Kconfig options are preceded by `SB_` before `CONFIG` and application-specific CMake options are preceded by the application name.

 Sysbuild is integrated with west.